-However, in doing so, ITU-D must operate within the mandate given by ITU Membership and according to its core competencies and expertise.
-As mentioned above, the UN System is called to engage in interagency coordination toward a coherent and more effective joint effort, taking always into consideration that the WSIS, the UN SDGs and the ITU Connect 2020 are processes initiated and agreed among Member States, and as such they belong to the Membership in terms of execution and accountability.
+In doing so, ITU-D must operate within the mandate given by ITU Membership and according to its core competencies and expertise.

-The ITU-D and its bureau (BDT), would facilitate the transfer of know-how (e.g. through the ITU-D Study Groups) and implement programmes and Regional initiatives as per this XXX Action Plan, acting as catalyst and convener and in doing so will support Member States’ efforts towards the achievement of the WSIS, UN SDGs and Connect 2020 related Goals and targets.

 Structure of the XX Action Plan

 The XX Action Plan follows a results-based structure based on the objectives of the ITU-D contribution to the ITU strategic plan.
 It is organized as follows: